PEXANE2/azure-docs.tr-tr/articles/azure-sql/virtual-machines/windows/availability-group-az-cli-configure.md

    1. [Azure Portal](https://portal.azure.com)kaynak grubunuza gidin.
    1. Sanal ağ kaynağını seçin.
    1. **Ayarlar** bölmesinde **Özellikler** ' i seçin.
-   1. Sanal ağın kaynak KIMLIĞINI belirleyip `/subnets/<subnetname>` alt ağ kaynak kimliği oluşturmak için sonuna ekleyin. Örnek:
+   1. Sanal ağın kaynak KIMLIĞINI belirleyip `/subnets/<subnetname>` alt ağ kaynak kimliği oluşturmak için sonuna ekleyin. Örneğin:
       - Sanal ağ kaynak KIMLIĞINIZ:`/subscriptions/a1a1-1a11a/resourceGroups/SQLVM-RG/providers/Microsoft.Network/virtualNetworks/SQLVMvNet`
       - Alt ağ adınız:`default`
       - Bu nedenle, alt ağ kaynak KIMLIĞINIZ:`/subscriptions/a1a1-1a11a/resourceGroups/SQLVM-RG/providers/Microsoft.Network/virtualNetworks/SQLVMvNet/subnets/default`